DanielY1783/te_ml/bin/README.md

 Random forest classifier of hervs, herv-enhancer intersect, enhancers, and shuffled parts of the human genome.

 **2018_07_20_random_sets**
-Add random sets length matched to herv-enhancer overlap and enhancers to the original random set that was length matched to hervs
+Add random sets length matched to herv-enhancer overlap and enhancers to the original random set that was length matched to hervs.
+File for splitting up random sets into multiple files for easier processing.

 # Travis Tested Modules